 well as for political control?

-'yes,' says the democrat,
+'Yes,' says the democrat,

-'perhaps it must. you know it is my principle, no
+'perhaps it must.
+You know it is my principle, no

 less than yours, that every man shall have an equal

-chance with every other man: if i saw my way to it
+chance with every other man: if I saw my way to it

-as a practical politician, i should be willing to go
+as a practical politician, I should be willing to go

 farther and superintend every man's use of his

-chance. but the means? the question with me is not
+chance.
+But the means?
+The question with me is not

 whether the community has power to act as it may